The quantum Ising chain for beginners: Schr odinger dynamics in the time-dependent case

 \paragraph{Second route.} It is reassuring to get to the same time-dependent Bogoliubov-de Gennes equations by a second, quicker, route.
 Let us recall the linear equation we want to solve, with its initial condition:

-where $\opbfgamma{}\!\!$ are the Bogoliubov fermions that diagonalise $\Ham(t_0)$, and ${\mathbb U}_0$ the corresponding $2L\times 2L$ rotation matrix.
+where $\opbfgamma{}\!\!$ are the Bogoliubov fermions that diagonalise $\Ham(t_0)$, and ${\mathbb U}_0$ the corresponding $2L\times 2L$ \finalrevision{transformation} matrix.
 Inspired by the form of the initial condition, let us search for a solution of the same form:

 with the {\em same} $\opbfPhi{}\!\!$ used to diagonalise the initial $t=t_0$ problem.
-In order for this to be a solution, the time-dependent coefficients ${\mathbb U}(t)$ must satisfy the linear Bogoliubov-de Gennes time-dependent equations:
+For this to be a solution, the time-dependent coefficients ${\mathbb U}(t)$ must satisfy the linear Bogoliubov-de Gennes time-dependent equations:

 with initial conditions ${\mathbb U}(t=t_0)={\mathbb U}_0$.
 The latter form is just a compact way of expressing Eq.~\eqref{t_dep_BdG_eq_full}.